 Yes.
 Currently, you are paying for water services as part of council rates bills.
 From 1 July 2026, rates will continue to be billed by councils, but you will also receive a separate bill from Tiaki Wai specifically for water services.

 Property owners are already paying for water through their rates.
-On average across the four cities in the current year, property owners paid an average of $2100 a year, or about $40 a week, through their rates for water services.
+On average across the four cities in the current year, property owners paid an average of $2,100 a year, or about $40 a week, through their rates for water services.
 This figure is an average across the region so some places are paying lower amounts, and some higher.

-From 1 July 2026, property owners will be responsible for paying the cost of water services directly to Tiaki Wai, rather than through rates.
+From 1 July 2026, property owners will be responsible for paying the cost of water services directly to Tiaki Wai, rather than through council rates.

 Your water services bill covers costs for the infrastructure networks that supply clean water to your property that’s safe to drink, remove wastewater from your sinks and toilets, and take away the stormwater from your downpipes and the streets and other public areas.